 ‘What if I was a really horrible woman and went with Johanssen instead?’

 ‘You mean Ralph, of course.
 I do notice things, Chloe sweetest.’
 Her eyebrows went up.
 ‘My plan was to slowly sign things over to you, start trust funds and as the years went by, more and more would be signed over to you and to our child.’

 ‘To keep me a good girl, yes?’

 ‘What if we divorced?’

 ‘Business all yours, I’d not fight you in court, I have other interests, island is theirs.’

 ‘How can you look at marriage like this?’

 ‘I don’t look at marriage like this, I look at business and property like this and it’s wise to.
-I’ve seen too much bitterness, Chloe – I’ve seen women, of course not you, who say they can’t possibly think business, thinks it’s so cold … until they divorce and then it’s all business.’
+I’ve seen too much bitterness, Chloe – I’ve seen women, of course not you, who say they can’t possibly think business, think it’s so cold … until they divorce and then it’s all business.’

 ‘That’s horrible.
 So cold.’